moveit/moveit.ros.org/robots/index.markdown

 				<p>MoveIt! has now been used on over 100 robots by the community.
 On this page, click on the robots to see more information about using MoveIt! with different robots.</p>
 				<hr/>
 				<p>See something missing?
 If you would like to add a robot to this list, please email <a href="mailto:dave@picknik.ai">dave@picknik.ai.</a></p>
 				<p>We are also looking for robot maintainers and new robots.
-If you are willing to maintain the MoveIt! packages for any robot in this list please post on the ROS Discourse category.</p>
+If you are willing to maintain the MoveIt! packages for any robot in this list please post on the <a href="https://discourse.ros.org/c/moveit" target="_blank">ROS Discourse category</a>.</p>
 			</div>
 		</div>
 	</div>